Kheisson/CrossFit-Registrator/README.md

 USER_PASSWORD=yourpassword
 SNS_REGION=your-sns-region
 SNS_TOPIC_ARN=your-sns-topic-arn
+TARGET_HOUR=18
+SCHEDULE_CONFIG={"6": "WOD", "1": "GAIN", "3": "WOD"}
 ```

 > Replace your-email@example.com, yourpassword, your-sns-region, and your-sns-topic-arn with your Arbox credentials and AWS SNS region and topic ARN.
+> TARGET_HOUR represents the time the class happens, SCHEDULE_CONFIG maps your schedule, and the default is - Sunday WOD, Monday GAIN, and Thursday WOD again.

 5. To test locally, uncomment the following lines in the script: